BelledonneCommunications/linphone-iphone/README.md

 # Getting started

-Here's how to launch Linphone for iPhone (more details below):
+Here's how to launch Linphone for iPhone (more details below) in the most straightforward way:

 1. Install [Xcode from AppStore](https://itunes.apple.com/us/app/Xcode/id497799835?mt=12#).
-2. Install [HomeBrew, a package manager for OS X](http://brew.sh) (MacPorts is supported but deprecated).
-3. Install Linphone dependencies: open iTerm.app in the current directory and list dependencies to install using:
- `./prepare.py`
-4. Reorder your path so that brew tools are used instead of Apple's ones which are obsolete:
- `export PATH=/usr/local/bin:$PATH`
-5. Build SDK (see below for options and explanations):
- `./prepare.py -c && ./prepare.py && make`
-6. Open linphone.xcodeproj in Xcode: `open linphone.xcodeproj`
+2. Open linphone.xcodeproj in Xcode: `open linphone.xcodeproj`
-7. Press `⌘R` and voilà!
+3. Press `⌘R` and voilà!

 # How can I contribute?